 Our work at CNL with actinium-225 is two-fold: we’ve launched a production program to produce larger quantities of this isotope enabling further research and testing, but we’re also conducting foundational research to help accelerate the development of medical applications that can truly unlock its potential.

-CNL maintains diverse capabilities in areas of Health and dosimetry, including Good Laboratory Practice (GLP) animal studies, isotope production and processing, targeted radionuclide therapies, ISO-accredited Analytical Chemistry services and waste management solutions.
+CNL maintains diverse capabilities in areas of health and dosimetry services, including animal studies, isotope production and processing, targeted radionuclide therapies, ISO-accredited Analytical Chemistry services and waste management solutions.
 CNL is committed to improving the health of the world’s population through its work in the Health sector.

 CNL’s Chalk River Laboratories (CRL) is a leader in the industry; a full service nuclear laboratory with the capability to perform cutting-edge pharmaceutical development, along with a wide range of radiochemical analyses.
 CNL’s health sciences facilities are staffed by an expert multi-discipline team of researchers and technologists.